 Several activities are/will be implemented through the Rural Development Program for Croatia in order to maintain or increase sinks in forests (i.e conversion of maquies and shrub forests to high forests, forests roads reconstruction that will enable better execution of all forest management practices especially in no easily accessible areas etc) as it is prescribed by LULUCF Decision.
 New activities for sink's enhancement in forests in Croatia will be examined under the new programing phase for Rural Development Program.

-In addition, the activities planned in General Forest Management Plan for the Republic of Croatia in period 2016-2025 (General FMAP 2016-2025) and other forestry plans/programs in their prediction for forestry sector after 2025 secure maintenance of sinks in forests up to 2050.
+The activities planned in General Forest Management Plan for the Republic of Croatia in period 2016-2025 (General FMAP 2016-2025) and other forestry plans/programs in their prediction for